 Make the content count – your ad should stop your audience in their tracks and prove why you deserve their full attention and continued engagement.

 Pinching your advertising pennies

-Creating videos for advertising campaigns on Facebook is a serious business.
+Creating videos for advertising campaigns on Facebook is a serious business because they cost money and a lot of money.
 This is one of the foremost areas where you cannot skimp on quality.
 Your audience can tell when you do.
-Whether it’s a live action or animated video, invest properly.
+Whether it’s a live-action or animated video, invest properly.
 Choose an explainer video agency that can create a beautiful, handcrafted video for you and don’t settle for someone that will give you a more affordable, but low-quality video.
 Saving money is great, but this is not the time or place to do it.